PT:Magistraturas (Nova Roma)

 The ordinary magistracies (magistratus ordinarii) are those which are filled every year by regular elections.
 They are the:

-The praetores are the second highest executive magistrates and vice-presidents of the Nova Roman Republic and are considered as lower colleagues and deputies for the consules.
+The praetor is the second highest executive magistrate and vice-president of the Nova Roman Republic (Nova Roma, Inc.).
+The praetores are considered as lower colleagues and deputies for the consules.
 There are two praetores in Nova Roma and their principal duty is to fill a secondary leadership role in the government, to oversee and to administer the judicial system of Nova Roma (the conflict resolution system within the organization), to carry our special tasks, be in charge of assigned projects and to represent the citizens who are not part of any province of Nova Roma.

 As Magistraturas Extraordinárias

 The extraordinary magistracies (magistratus extraordinarii) are those which are filled only when they are needed.
 They are the:

 The dictatorship is the highest extraordinary magistracy of Nova Roma.
 The dictator is an extraordinary supreme president of the republic with full executive powers.
 While the title suggests an absolutist and tyrannical power to the modern reader, in fact the honorable Roman position of dictator in Nova Roma is nothing else than an extraordinary sole president in charge instead of the usual co-presidents, with only a few special rights.
 Saiba mais ...